 In addition, if you like crowded places, then you will probably enjoy the the University of Pittsburgh Pittsburgh Campus neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.2% of neighborhoods in the U.S., with 25,722 people per square mile living here.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The University of Pittsburgh Pittsburgh Campus neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The University of Pittsburgh Pittsburgh Campus neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the University of Pittsburgh Pittsburgh Campus neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the University of Pittsburgh Pittsburgh Campus neighborhood has more Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.6% of this neighborhood's residents have Eastern European ancestry.